nyuphys/physics.nyu.edu/README.md

 npm i -g gulp-cli
 ```

-Then, `cd` to the project directory and install the project files with
+Then, `cd` to the project directory and install & build the project files with
 ```
 npm i .
+gulp
 ```
 This will set up the project and build it for the first time.
 While working on the project, it would be handy to use `gulp watch`.
 This will build the project once any files are saved in the project `src` directory.